GEHC-HDS/docker-labs/containers/container-1.md

 Docker pull will pull down a public repo from dockerhub.
 Think of it like a git pull.

 We are going to use a lightweight Linux container called [alpine](https://hub.docker.com/r/_/alpine/).
 You can read more about it [here](https://hub.docker.com/r/_/alpine/).
-It is only 4MB in size, making it perfect for a container.
+It is only 5 MB in size, making it perfect for a container.

 ```bash